htr751/MyWindowsDebugger/README.md

 # MyWindowsDebugger
-A command line windows debugger written in c++ using Win32 API
+A command line windows debugger written in modern c++ using Win32 API